SantanaVinicius1/MovieRental/README.md

 I decided to register RentalFeatures as a scoped service because it makes sense that for each request I create a DbContext instance.

-**The rental class has a method to save, but it is not async, can you make it async and explain to us what is the difference?**
+**_"The rental class has a method to save, but it is not async, can you make it async and explain to us what is the difference?"_**

 The difference between an async and a "sync" method is that a "sync" method locks the thread that is is being executed on.
 For our method __Save()__ it means that the thread would be locked until EF Core finished saving the entry.
 A good pratice when working with EF Core  (or other I/O bound operations) is to use async/await pattern, which allows the thread to be released and used for other work while it waits for an _awaited_ operation to complete.
 This make the application more efficient and scalable.

-**In the MovieFeatures class, there is a method to list all movies, tell us your opinion about it.**
+**_"In the MovieFeatures class, there is a method to list all movies, tell us your opinion about it."_**

 Syntactically there is nothing wrong with the following: